What is a monofilament wig? How is it different from a standard wig?

 The main advantage to monofilament technology is its ability to achieve a more natural look.
 Each hair in a monofilament wig is hand-stitched into a semi-transparent, mesh material that allows for the wig to show off your scalp along the lines of the natural parts in your hair style.
 Monofilament wigs are almost indiscernible from natural hair, even to the most curious onlooker.

 Less Hair And Materials

 A common complaint with standard wigs is that sometimes it feels like there is just too much hair, especially on the top of the head and near the front hairline.
-Monofilament wig technology requires significantly less hair to be sewn into the wig than does standard wig construction.
+Monofilament technology requires wigs with less hair to be sewn into the wig cap.
 Monofilament wigs are less bulky in the areas that are most often criticized as too voluminous.
 There is less hair, and less cap volume as well, enabling the hair to lie very flat and close to the head.
 For this reason, monofilament wigs are especially useful for those desiring thin or fine hairstyles.

 Lightweight and Cooler